 - Leaf mould

 Creativity is the limit.
-This layer is mixed into the soil of your garden through worm, insect and microbe activity.
+This layer is mixed into the soil of your garden through the worm, insect and microbe activity.
 Furthermore, worms and other denizens of the soil assist with its structure improving aeration and drainage with their tunnels and binding together soil particles with their secretions.
 This natural biosphere promotes health in the topsoil layer where the annual plants root and enables them to thrive.

-This natural balance of minerals and organic life contributes to a greater disease resistance and aids the buildup of beneficial soil fungi.
+This natural balance of minerals and organic life contributes to greater disease resistance and aids the buildup of beneficial soil fungi.
 As a result of this organic top layer, moisture is also retained much more efficiently.
 Slower percolation also means less lost nutrients for your produce.

 When you find the ground layer plants have grown too tall you can cut them and leave them there as mulch too.
 This will return their nutrients to the soil beneath and also suppress weed growth.
 This will also allow you to sow seeds in the same area, as the ground layer will hide them from birds.
 Leaving the straw from previous crops or the aforementioned unneeded plants as mulch improves the nitrogen fixation in the soil.